STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 ![Missing data plot](../Results/Plots/Missing_data.png)

-We then went on to remove the 17 samples from our downstream analysis and these would not help inform our analysis in any way.
-For the remaining 36 samples, we decided to carry out data imputation using the missForest algorithm in R. We observed an error rate of 0.06 which confirmed that our imputation algorithm was performing well.
+We then went on to remove the 17 samples from our downstream analysis as these would not help inform our analysis in any way.
+For the remaining 36 samples, we decided to carry out data imputation using the `missForest` algorithm in R. We observed an error rate of 0.06 which confirmed that our imputation algorithm was performing well.

 The code for the data exploration and manipulation is located within the `src` folder in our repo and can be found [here](https://github.com/STAT540-UBC-2022/project-team-11/blob/main/src/imputed.Rmd).

 ## RNA-Seq analysis

-Before creating, the DGEList, `Combat_seq()` is utilized to adjust the count matrix for batch effects.
-This adjust count matrix as well the modified metadata (including the imputed sex annotations) are used to build the DGEList.
+Before creating, the DGEList, `Combat_seq()` was utilized to adjust the count matrix for batch effects.
+This adjusted count matrix as well the modified metadata (including the imputed sex annotations) are used to build the DGEList.

-After TMM normalization and filtering of lowly expressed genes (cpm > 10 for at least 2 samples), data visualization is perfomed.
+After TMM normalization and filtering of lowly expressed genes (cpm > 10 for at least 2 samples), data visualization was perfomed.

-The boxplot show the distribution of gene expression levels of 20 random samples.
+The boxplot show the distribution of gene expression levels of 20 samples.
 Only a small number of samples have different distributions i.e. sample 167 and 169.

 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/580decab757e78a930b6954cbb1988a954c6f572/Results/Plots/box_plot.jpg)

-Additional pairwise correlation between samples was ploted on a heat map.
+Additional pairwise correlation between samples was plotted on a heat map.
 Based on the clustering, higher correlation was present in both negative and positive SARS tested samples as long as they were within the senior and adult age category.
-This was similar to what liberman et al. (2020) observed.
+This was similar to what Lieberman et al. (2020) observed.

 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/dc53ae687dd40eb342cfcfafd5c49cee6f15f213/Results/Plots/heatmap.png)